afrocheese/afrocheese.github.io/content/2016/kext-disable-on-el-capital.rst

 Load the KEXT
 -------------
 All KEXTs need to be owned by root:wheel before being loaded.
 So we verify this and load the kext.
-Once it's loaded, we can make sure it's running by usign kextstat.
+Once it's loaded, we can make sure it's running by using kextstat.

 .. code-block:: bash